dmbaturin/ocamlbook.org/book/functions.md

 This program will print 6 rather than 5 (i.e. 6 + 3, not 2 + 3).
 The reason is that functions capture bound variables from the scope
 where they were created—forever.
 This is called _lexical scoping_.

-The alternative approach would be _dynamic scoping_ where the value of `a` is be determined at the time when the `plus_two` function is applied.
+The alternative approach would be _dynamic scoping_ where the value of `a` is taken from the scope where the `plus_two` function is applied.
 But in OCaml, values of bound variables are determined when functions are created, so we don't need to worry about it.

 We can rewrite the `plus_two` function using a `let ... in` binding instead: